ardatasci/udacity-data-analyst-nanodegree/InferentialStatistics/Stroop Effect Analysis.md

 #### Hypothesis

+Those hypothesis are about the population.
+So that we need to test if the population means are different (statistically).

 The Null Hypothesis, H0: Time to name colours is the same for congruent and incongruent tasks

 The Alternative Hypothesis, HA: Time to name colours is not the same for congruent and incongruent tasks

-Those hypothesis are about the population.
-So that we need to test if the population means are different (statistically).
+H0: μ = μ0

+H1: μ ≠ μ

 #### Testing